Day 20: If you remain in me and my words remain in you, ask whatever you wish...

 One of the key decisions a vineyard manager makes every year is what cover crop to plant during the winter that will feed the soil with the nutrients the vine needs to distribute to its branches.
 A cover crop is a crop planted to specifically benefit the soil and is not intended to be harvested.

 The vine draws up the nutrients from the soil which has been properly amended with a cover crop.
-As the branch takes nutrition from the vine, with the better nutrients coming from the soil, the branch gets what it wants: better fruit.
+As the branch takes nutrition from the vine, with the better nutrients coming from the soil, the branch produces better fruit and both the gardener and the vine get what they want: better fruit.

-The branch gets to do what it is made to do.
+The branch gets to do what it is made to do: produce beautiful fruit.

 Reflection and Meditation